-3.17 (1) (a) Application for permission to use attached goods in terms of section 55(3) of the Customs Duty Act or to perform a restricted action referred to in section 51(5)(a) or (6) or 55(5) in relation to attached goods, must be submitted to the customs authority electronically through eFiling, subject to paragraph (b).
+3.17 (1) (a) Application for permission to use attached goods in terms of section 55(3) of the Customs Duty Act or to perform a restricted action referred to in section 51(5)(a) or (6) or 55(5) in relation to attached goods, must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-(b) If an application referred to in paragraph (a) is submitted to the customs authority in paper format in circumstances where submissions in paper format are permissible,15 the submission must be -
+(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to the Customs Office serving the area where the attached goods are located.

-- (i) on Formas published as a rule on the SARS website; and - (ii) made to the Customs Office serving the area where the attached goods are located. - (2) An application referred to in subrule (1) must reflect - - (a) the following information in relation to the applicant: - (i) The applicant's customs code or, if the applicant does not have a customs code, the applicant's name and contact details; and - (ii) if the applicant is a - (aa) natural person, the applicant's identity number or passport number; or - (bb) juristic entity, the name of the person authorised to act on behalf of the entity, as well as that person's physical address, contact details, identity or passport number and designation; - (b) if the application is submitted on behalf of the applicant by a representative, also the name, physical address and contact details of the representative; - the customs code or physical address of the current location of the attached goods; - (d) the reference number of the notice of attachment, if available; - (e) a description of the goods in respect of which the permission is required; - (f) the proposed action to be performed in relation to those goods; - (g) a motivation for the application; and - (h) the period for which the goods are to be used or the date on which the proposed action is intended to take place.
+(2) An application referred to in subrule (1) must reflect the following information:

+- (a) The name and customs code of the applicant or, if the applicant does not have a customs code, the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;14 - the customs code or physical address of the current location of the attached goods; - (d) the reference number of the notice of attachment, if available; - (e) a description of the goods in respect of which the permission is required; - (f) the proposed action to be performed in relation to those goods; - (g) a motivation for the application which may be submitted in a separate supporting document subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules; and

+14 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act as applied by section 228 of the Customs Duty Act, Part 5 of Chapter 41 of the Customs Control Rules will apply.
+Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+It follows that Part 5 does not apply to customs brokers or registered agents who submit documents in that capacity.

+(h) the period for which the goods are to be used or the date on which the proposed action is intended to take place.